-Majors in Business and Organizational Leadership must complete all courses on the required list and then complete one of the following: (1) emphasis in Management and Entrepreneurship; Sport and Event Management; or Information Technology; (2) minor in Human Resources; Economics and Policy Analysis; or other minor (chosen in consultation with advisor); or (3) create a focus with no fewer than 18 hours in consultation with advisor for approval by Business & Organizational Leadership faculty.
+Majors in Business and Organizational Leadership must complete all courses on the required list and then complete one of the following: (1) emphasis in Management and Entrepreneurship; or Sport and Event Management; (2) minor in Human Resources; Economics and Policy Analysis; or other minor (chosen in consultation with advisor); or (3) create a focus with no fewer than 18 hours in consultation with advisor for approval by Business & Organizational Leadership faculty.
 All Business and Organizational Leadership majors must maintain a 2.0 in the major and must earn at least a C- in each course in the major.

-REQUIRED MAJOR 51 Semester Hours
+REQUIRED MAJOR COURSES 51 Semester Hours

 Required Courses:

 ACC 201 Principles of Accounting I 3

 ACC 202 Principles of Accounting II 3

 ECON 201 Macroeconomics 3

 ECON 202 Microeconomics 3

-IT 250 Management Information Systems 3

 ORG 103 Critical and Practical Reasoning 3

 ORG 110 Business in the Global Context 3

 ORG 203 Principles of Management 3

 ORG 205 Business Communications 3

 ORG 230 Introduction to Organizational Leadership 3

 and Sustainable Enterprise

+ORG 301 Principles of Finance 3

+ORG 302 Principles of Marketing 3

+ORG 304 Legal Environment of Business 3